DjangoGirls/translation-guide/crowdin.md

 If so, all you need to do is to create a free account in Crowdin and start contributing!

-If the language is missing, you can:
+If the language is missing, you can tell us which language you want to help with by:

-* write to us at hello@djangogirls.org
+* writing to us at hello@djangogirls.org or
-* create GitHub issue in our [tutorial](https://github.com/DjangoGirls/tutorial/issues/)
+* creating a GitHub issue in our [tutorial](https://github.com/DjangoGirls/tutorial/issues/).

-and tell us which language you want to help with.

 We will let you know as soon as we create a language in Crowdin.
-From now on, you can start translating!
+Once it happens, you can start translating!
 Yay!